anteCedens/proud-coders-hackathon/README.md

 ## User Stories

 * As a user I want to find music, art and literature created by people who are LGBTQ+.
-* As a user I want to to sign-up to chat rooms to discuss, explore and learn with other people about different art produced by LGBTQ+ people.
+* As a user I want to sign-up to chat rooms to discuss, explore and learn with other people about different art produced by LGBTQ+ people.
 * As a user I want to see an array of images and content showcasing different LGBTQ+ artists.

 ## UX Design